ibm-cloud-docs/watsonxdata/account_scope.md

 * Users can see and access resources that belong only to the same IBM Cloud account the instance is tied to.
 * Projects, catalogs, spaces, and other assets outside that account are not visible or accessible, even if a user has memberships or roles in other accounts.

+## Limitations
+{: #account_scope_limit}

+* Within a single account, the catalog names and bucket names must be unique across all instances in that account.
+For example, if `test_1` is created as a catalog in account A in any instance, no other catalog in account A can be named `test_1`.

+* Within a single account, only one catalog can be designated as the ACL (Access Control List) catalog.

 ## Identifying scope by using API
 {: #account_scope_api}